MicrosoftDocs/customer-insights/ci-docs/journeys/real-time-marketing-manage-forms.md

 <button onClick="runMyFunction()">
 ```

-You can place the EventListeners inside the JavaScript code to trigger execution of JavaScript functions, as you can see in the following examples.
+As shown in the examples below, you can place the EventListeners inside the JavaScript code to trigger the execution of JavaScript functions.

 #### Example 1: Update the value of the form field using values of other form fields